 UPDATE: 29 October 2017

 I found the guy on YouTube!
 Crazy but he just uploaded a video 2 days ago I decided to try to find him.
 I searched 'handpan naxos' hoping to find him, and I did!
-He goes by the name of Chief of Nothing.
+His name is Jeremie and goes by the name of Chief of Nothing.
+I also found out there will be a Handpan gathering/festival in Naxos 25-29 May 2018.
+More about that here: http://hona.verbindliche-improvisation.de/

 His instrument is an Omana (HP) D minor 9 (9 tones and 1 ding)